 Private Insurers.
 Run a variety of performance assessment and/or incentive programs for physicians.

-BCBS of Massachusetts established the Alternative Quality Contract where physicians and others provided care based on a global budget and meeting performance measures.
+established the Alternative Quality Contract where physicians and others provided care based on a global budget and meeting performance measures.
 Results after two years showed improved quality at lower costs.42

 Medical Boards and State Licensure Boards